-to power.
-From 2006, the year of the last previous Hungarian election, to 2010, the unemployment rate rose from 7.49% to 11.17%.
-Thowever, this does not tell the full story of Hungarian employment.
-Throughout this period, Hungary had also been suffering from a labor force participation rate around 10% lower than the OECD average.
+The academic literature on regime change indicates that regimes derive legitimacy by their ability to provide their citizens with effective governance (Burnell 2006).
+One aspect of effective governance in this theory is proper management of the economy.
+Drawing from a wide variety of economic indicators and sources, it is quite clear that Hungary suffered from severe economic dislocation in the lead up to the pivotal 2010 election that brought Prime Minister Viktor Orban to power.
+From 2006, the year of the last previous Hungarian election, to 2010, the unemployment rate rose from 7.49% to 11.17% ("Unemployment - Unemployment Rate," OECD, accessed March 25, 2018).
+However, this does not tell the full story of Hungarian employment.
+Throughout this period, Hungary had also been suffering from a labor force participation rate around 10% lower than the OECD average ("Employment - Labour Force Participation Rate," OECD, accessed March 25, 2018).
 Beyond employment, there are other indications of economic decline.
-In the four-year period of 2007-2010, growth in household disposable income was negative.
-Household debt was also on the rise throughout the 2000s, rising from 30% of net disposable income in 2002 to 84.8% in 2010.
-Furthermore real wages declined from their peak in 2006, not fully recovering until 2014.
-This drop in real wages coupled with rising debt is likely part of the reason why in 2008 and 2009, the number of Hungarians saying they were unable to deal with unexpected financial expenses increased from 67.6% to 75.2%.
+In the four-year period of 2007-2010, growth in household disposable income was negative ("Household Accounts - Household Disposable Income," OECD, accessed March 25, 2018).
+Howeverd on the rise throughout the 2000s, rising from 30% of net disposable income in 2002 to 84.8% in 2010 ("Household Accounts -Household Debt," OECD, accessed March 25, 2018).
+Furthermore real wages declined from their peak in 2006, not fully recovering until 2014 ("STADAT - 2.1.1.
+Economically Active Population, Average Gross Earnings, Real Wages and Salaries (1960-)," accessed March 25, 2018).
+This drop in real wages coupled with rising debt is likely part of the reason why in 2008 and 2009, the number of Hungarians saying they were unable to deal with unexpected financial expenses increased from 67.6% to 75.2% ("Eurostat - Data Explorer," accessed March 24, 2018).
 In both these years, this rate was the highest among European Union countries.

 While economic indicators show that Hungary was suffering from economic troubles throughout the 2000s, the economic situation clearly deteriorated in the late 2000s.
 This decline can in a large part be attributed to the international financial crisis that hit the world in 2007.
-The combination of the crisis's effects on Hungary and that state's high level of public debt were cited as justifications by the International Monetary Fund (IMF) for \$15.7 billion loan in gave
+The combination of the crisis' effects on Hungary and the state's high level of public debt were cited as justifications by the International Monetary Fund (IMF) for a \$15.7 billion loan it gave Hungary in 2008 ("IMF Survey: IMF Agrees \$15.7 Billion Loan to Bolster Hungary's Finances," IMF, November 6, 2008).
+Hungarians were exposed to the effects of the financial crisis in other ways as well.
+Many of the loans that made up the aforementioned rise in household debt were made in foreign currencies, which became problematic as the international financial system was rocked in 2007 (Kate Connolly, "Days of New Flats, Cars and Generous State Benefits over as Hungarian Currency Collapses," the Guardian, October 29, 2008).
+It is indisputable then, that Hungary was suffering from a painful period of economic decline in the lead-up to the 2010 elections.